John-Abbott-College/4A8-Notes/32_CICD_Installer_Workflow_Setup_Installer.md

 #### Remove the dotnet test step

 Remove the `Execute unit tests` step.
 We will run the unit tests using another command-line tool, vstest.
-Many of you will be unable to use dotnet test as it is unable to deal with the the addition of the Windows Forms assembly many of you added in order to use the Folder picker dialog.
+Many of you will be unable to use dotnet test as it is unable to deal with the addition of the Windows Forms assembly in order to use the Folder picker dialog.

 ```yaml
     # Execute all unit tests in the solution